GabrielDA7/cms-esgi/README.md

 go to profile when click on user(userame / avatar) in comment -> route = user/user?id=x

+add button or href to see RSS flux -> see files in bin/xml/

 statistic
   put aaa($this->data); in indexController statisticAction above view